mlresearch/v202/_posts/2023-07-03-simchowitz23a.md

 ---
-title: Statistical Learning under Heterogenous Distribution Shift
+title: Statistical Learning under Heterogeneous Distribution Shift
 openreview: MEnEJqyE4s
 abstract: This paper studies the prediction of a target $\mathbf{z}$ from a pair of random variables $(\mathbf{x},\mathbf{y})$, where the ground-truth predictor is